bigShai/extendify/README.md

 #### Deep extend with customizable behavior for Node.js.

-Extedify wraps [lodash](http://lodash.com)'s _.merge(~ a deep _.extend) with pre-defined common behaviors.
+Extedify is a lightweight wrapper over [lodash](http://lodash.com)'s _.merge(~ a deep _.extend) with pre-defined common behaviors.
 Just choose the function you need for each property type.
 (Arrays, Numbers etc..)

 By default, extedify will behave exactly like lodash's _.merge.